voyager1winterberry/cse372-01srs/softwareRequirementsSpecification.md

 #### 1.3.1.4 Software Interfaces <a name="1.3.1.4-software-interfaces" />
 * Specify the use of other required software products.
     - Operating System: iOS and Android devices.
-    - Linkage: Users are allowed to sign up myJam with their existing social media or email accounts.
-(Facebook, Gmail, etc)
+    - Linkage: Users shall be allowed to sign up myJam with their existing social media email accounts.
+(Facebook, Gmail, etc.)

 #### 1.3.1.5 Communications Interfaces <a name="1.3.1.5-communications-interfaces" />
+* Communication interfaces shall include communication between the users.
-* Communication interfaces shall include communication between the users and **trainers**, including a means of messaging within the app.
-Communication shall also include a means of communicating with myJym for issues or to receive help.
+* Communication interfaces shall include communication between the **trainers**, including a means of messaging within the app.
+*Communication shall include a means of communicating with myJym to receive help.

 #### 1.3.1.6 Memory <a name="1.3.1.6-memory" />
 * **Primary memory** shall be used to store the user’s data such as **profile** and user agreements. **Secondary memory** will not be utilized.